Do you dream of building a tiny house with your own hands?

 It’s a hybrid structure that maximizes our time together, and provides you with ample take-home resources to consult as you work on your own projects.

-Before the in-person class starts, you will be invited to virtual presentations of the plans for the hands-on build project options.
-This way, you can decide which one you want to join when you get here.
+Before the in-person class starts, we’ll invite you to virtual presentations of the plans for the hands-on build project options.
+This way, you can get an idea of each build and the style of each instructor, and decide which one you want to join when you get here.

 You can get just the online portion only through our Tiny House Academy